Becheler/Becheler.github.io/pages/blog/_posts/2021-08-06-make-code-surgery-easy-with-SRP.md

    Identify the responsibility of the piece of code you're working with: what is it supposed to do **conceptually**.

-   For example: *I want my class to read a tiger strip from a picture and match it to the tigger ID*.
+   For example: *I want my class to read a tiger strip from a picture and match it to the tiger ID*.

    Don't think about *lists*, *pointers* or *arrays*.
 These are often **implementation details** that should be hidden behind a neat class interface.
 Find the right level of abstraction you're working with by naming